c-blake/nimp/README.md

 So, how does `nimp` work?
 =========================
-`nimp` needs nothing but the stdlib and the code is like 300 lines and the real reference to how it works.
+`nimp` needs nothing but the stdlib and the code is like 300 lines and is a real reference to how it works.
 It is all very YAGNI.
 The 20 second usage summary is to `nimp get lc nim c -d:release` and `nimp up` to `git pull` in all repos.
 Slightly more detail is available by running `nimp` with no arguments.